Asymptotics of characters of symmetric groups related to Stanley character formula: Stanley character formula

-\begin{proof} Let a function $f:\{1,\dots,l\}\rightarrow \lambda$ be given which is not a one-to-one function.
+\end{lemma} \begin{proof} For a given function $f:\{1,\dots,l\}\rightarrow \lambda$ we will show that it has the same contribution to the left-hand side and to the right-hand side.
+Clearly, it is enough to consider the case when $f$ is not a one-to-one function.
 It follows that there exists a transposition $\mu\in S_l$ with a property that $f$ is constant on the orbits of $\mu$.
-Function $f$ contributes to the sum
+Function $f$ contributes to the right-hand side with multiplicity